“I know I’m wasting half the money I spend on advertising. The problem is, I don’t know which half!” ~Anonymous

-The staffing industry is made up of more than 8,000 companies operating more than 21,000 locations in the US alone.
+The staffing and recruiting industry is made up of more than 25,000 companies operating around 49,000 locations in the US alone.
 And not one of those companies is promising lousy service and high prices.
 To win business, you must somehow differentiate yourself from the competition.
 You have to get the attention of decision makers, demonstrate the value you can offer and develop trust in your ability to deliver.
 Permission marketing offers a powerful means to accomplish these goals.

 By nurturing people on a consistent basis, you demonstrate your expertise, position yourself as a valuable partner, and set your company apart from the competition.

 Most staffing companies want to sell higher margin solutions.
 But to sell solutions, you have to speak with the people who really have the problems.
 Permission marketing can be used to teach decision makers about the strategic value of staffing-how your services can be used to control costs, improve productivity, and manage risk.

 Permission marketing can also be used to increase placement rates.
 One specific technique is to ask customers if they’d like to receive first notification about top candidates that become available.
 This type of permission has two benefits: it’s an extra value you can offer to special clients, and it will help you place available candidates faster.

 A second technique to increase fill rates is to get permission to market top jobs to your current candidates and your alumni.
 As job orders come in, don’t just post them to a website.
 Use your permission to market them to your candidate database.
 You’ll get more referrals, faster fills, and spend less on classified advertising.

 Why would someone give you permission to market to them?
 The answer is quite simple: because it’s in his or her best interest to do so!
 To get permission, give people something they want.
 Reward them for opting-in.